Blog Latest Posts

 ’Tis what I know of Thee, my Lord and God,

-More of Thyself, O show me hour by hour;
+More of Thyself, oh, show me hour by hour,

-more of Thyself, in all Thy grace and pow'r;
+More of Thyself in all Thy grace and power,

 Listen to the sermon “Comprehending the Measureless Love of Christ”